maintainers/public-resources/README.md

 - Best practices: [Open Source Guides](https://opensource.guide)
 - OSS data for research: [Open Source Survey](http://opensourcesurvey.org/2017/)
-- To help you get started as a contributor and convince your employers to join: [Open Source Friday](https://opensourcefriday.com/)
+- To help you get started as a contributor and convince your employers to participate in OSS: [Open Source Friday](https://opensourcefriday.com/)